South Africa confirms first case of coronavirus

 The coronavirus - COVID-19, as the new strain is called - is thought to have originated in a market selling wildlife in Wuhan late last year.
 It has infected about 80,000 people and killed more than 3,000, mostly in China.

+“I think we need to be upfront about it ...
+Our system will be tested by the impact of coronavirus,” Health Minister Zweli Mkhize told lawmakers in parliament.

 Last week President Cyril Ramaphosa ordered the repatriation of nearly 200 citizens from Wuhan.
+Mkhize said those citizens will be returning home in the next few days.
+He added that South Africa was working with the World Health Organization (WHO) and some African institutions to help diagnose the virus across the region.

 The health ministry said the patient, in the eastern province of KwaZulu-Natal, had been self-isolating since Tuesday after consulting a doctor over symptoms of coughing, a sore throat, headaches and a fever.